“Two souls dwell, alas, in my breast’ (Faust I)

 Eva says:

-Thank you for this impressive collection!
+Thank you very much for this impressive collection!

 ___________________________________________________________________________________________